Zymbit-Docs/docs/content/device-addons/i225-ethernet-card/index.md

 This option will install a prebuilt kernel 6.1.93 package, including the necessary `igc` module, and will work on any existing Debian-based SEN. As part of the installation process, the system's initramfs (if one is present) will be regenerated, allowing the use of LUKS-encrypted root filesystems to continue working.

+{{% callout notice %}}
-  - On some newer systems (Debian Bookworm and later), the kernel image and config.txt files may instead be located in the `/boot/firmware` directory; check the mount point of the first partition on your SD card/eMMC to determine whether this is the case.
+Note: On some newer systems (Debian Bookworm and later), the kernel image and config.txt files may instead be located in the `/boot/firmware` directory; check the mount point of the first partition on your SD card/eMMC to determine whether this is the case.
 The prebuilt 6.1.93 kernel package will always install to `/boot`, so depending on your exact setup, you may have to either remount `/dev/mmcblk0p1` at `/boot` before running `dpkg`, or else move the installed files from `/boot` into `/boot/firmware` after the installation is complete.
+{{% /callout %}}

 1. Copy the `linux-image-*_arm64.deb`, `linux-libc-dev_*_arm64.deb`, and (optionally), `linux-headers-*_arm64.deb` files onto the target system.

     - The `linux-headers` package is required if you plan on doing any out-of-tree kernel module-related development.
 Othwerwise, it may be omitted from the installation.

 2. As root, install the packages using `dpkg`:
 ```